 In August 2019, we were lucky enough to spend two magical nights on the Blue Train.
-We rode the rails between Cape and Pretoria in pure luxury.
+We rode the rails between Cape Town and Pretoria in pure luxury.
 As part of this epic trip across the African landscape, all the passengers are treated to a side trip to The Big Hole, Kimberley.
 We thought about it including it as part of the main article but just in case you plan to visit The Big Hole from the Blue Train or as independent travellers, here is our review of the Big Hole, Kimberley and Kimberley Diamond Museum.

 A visit to Kimberley has been on the Blue Train’s itinerary for years.
 However, it was often skipped due to train delays, meaning many guests just blew through.
 When they extended the journey to two nights more people got the chance to see it more often.
 We were amongst them, although our train also ran a bit late.
 Luckily, we were told we could still have a whirlwind visit.